ericclack/racket-candy-crush/doc/part1.rst

    (big-bang (world (list 1 2 3 4 5 6 7 8) null)
             (to-draw draw-world))

-Lots of candy!

-In :ref:`part2` we'll make a grid of tiles and add the moving cursor.
+When you are ready head over to :ref:`part2` and we'll make a grid of tiles and add the moving cursor.